vereczkibalint/vereczkibalint/README.md

 🌱 I’m currently learning Angular and React Native

-💼 I'm working at AdNovum (Budapest, Hungary) as a Junior Software Engineer (full stack)
+💼 I'm working at Adnovum (Budapest, Hungary) as a Junior Software Engineer